leelingzhen/simple-budget-webapp/README.md

 # Simple Daily Budget
-#### Description:
+### Description:
 A simple implementation of a personal budget management in a dockerized flask webapp.
 This project was originally used as submission for CS50X's final project.
+Currently hosted on a personal server

-#### Getting Started
+### Getting Started
-First clone the repository and go into that directory
+##### First, clone the repository and go into that directory

 ```
 git clone https://github.com/leelingzhen/simple-budget-webapp.git
 cd simple-budget-webapp
 ```

-Build and run docker container
+##### Secondly, pull latest image using docker && run

-Using docker:
+docker:

 ```
-docker build --tag budget .
+docker pull ghcr.io/leelingzhen/simple-budget-webapp:latest
-docker run -d -p 5050:5050 budget
+docker run -d -p 5000:5000 budget
 ```

 or using docker-compose,